RobinFrugte97/functional-programming/README.md

 # Functional programming

-The goal of this course is to use d3 to clean data and make a dynamic representation (data visualisarion); data is functionally transformed to a visualisation of museum objects from [NMVW](http://collectie.wereldculturen.nl/).
+The goal of this course is to use d3 to clean data and make a dynamic representation (data visualisation); data is functionally transformed to a visualisation of museum objects from [NMVW](http://collectie.wereldculturen.nl/).
 More about functional programming can be found in my [wiki](https://github.com/RobinFrugte97/functional-programming/wiki/Functional-programming).